tkhq/tkcli/README.md

 ### Blind Trust

+> :warning: Before you copy/paste, note that these are /low/ security options

 If you are on an untrusted machine and are only evaluating our tools, we offer easy low security install paths common in the industry.